 Product and patent portfolio: What drives product differentiation for China?
 Is there a tangible opportunity to access local innovation for global development?

-Regulatory path: What drives regulatory excellence in China to maximize speed to market?
-Is there an opportunity to create early-access programs for patients and physicians?
+Regulatory path: What drives regulatory excellence in China to maximise speed to market?
+Is there an opportunity to create early-access programmes for patients and physicians?

 Commercial viability: What barriers are preventing commercial CGT products from reaching their full potential in China?
 What unique solutions and capabilities are required to drive commercial success for CGT product launches?

 And here are some of the probable answers to these questions:

 Beyond making significant progress on the regulatory approval requirements for CGT products, China has also developed an overall regulatory framework to protect and nurture the local CGT industry.
 The key regulatory measure taken in this regard is posing various restrictions on market entry, materials transfer, and data privacy.
 Here’s what companies need to know in this regard:

 The 2019 Negative List29 published by the Ministry of Commerce and National Development and Reform Commission, generally forbids foreign investments in “human stem cell, genetic diagnosis and (gene) therapy related technology development and application.”
 However, the actual interpretation and implementation of the policy is carried out by the NMPA and the Ministry of Science and Technology, where consideration is given to different types of CGT products.
 For example, autologous cell therapies such as CAR-T are allowed to enter the market through JV partnerships (Fosun/Kite), while certain biological regimens, such as Biogen’s Spinraza (a nucleotide drug that controls mRNA splicing and the expression of survival engine neuron protein), are classified as a conventional biologic product rather than gene therapy.